VILLASframework/documentation/docs/node/nodes/zeromq.md

 				"tcp://localhost:12444"
 			]

-			filter = "ab184"		# A prefix which is prepended to each send message.
+			filter = "ab184"		# A prefix which is pre-pended to each message.
 		}
 	}
 }